Artem-Brui/Shrugman-game/README.md

   ```
   npm i readline-sync
   npm i fs
+  npm i fs-extra
+  npm i chalk
   ```

 3. **Content Files**:
-  Ensure that the content files (speaking-base.json, titles-base.json, pictures-base.json, gamers-base.json) are present in the ./content/ directory.
+   - Ensure that the content files (speaking-base.json, titles-base.json, pictures-base.json, gamers-base.json) are present in the ./content/ directory.
+   - Ensure that the scripts files (direct-functions.js, classes.js, base-working.js, game-round.js) are present in the ./scripts/ directory.

 4. **Run the Game**:
   Execute the game script using Node.js: